amirahnasihah/frontend-development/04-intro-to-algorithms/01-introduction/README.md

 	if (the condition where tempMaxNumber is equal to null) {then, code is executed here bcs the condition is true therefore, the tempMaxNumber is now updated to 5};
 	else block is skipped;

+Now, the new tempMaxNumber is 5 (first element).

 Loop again:
 	with i is 5;
+	if (the condition where tempMaxNumber is equal to null) {then, code is executed here bcs the condition is true therefore, the tempMaxNumber is now updated to 5};
+	else block is skipped;

 ```